Prognosis Of Schizophrenia: What Is The Outlook?

 • Lacking the motivation to do daily tasks, like bathing or going to work

 When a person with schizophrenia loses track of what’s real and what’s not, this is usually called “psychosis.”
 Schizophrenia patients may go through multiple episodes of psychosis during their lives.
-When not in psychosis, they may still have symptoms like low mood and motivation.
+When not in psychosis, they may still have symptoms of low mood and motivation.
 These are sometimes called “residual symptoms.”
-(Although “residual schizophrenia” used to be the official term for this, it’s been dropped from the latest version of the Diagnostic and Statistical Manual of Mental Disorders.)
+Although “residual schizophrenia” used to be the official term for this, the term has been removed from the latest version of the Diagnostic and Statistical Manual of Mental Disorders.

 Getty